risonakamo/fallsystem/readme.md

 Fall System being used with two Particle classes, Snow and Rain, with a pixel art design: https://risonakamo.github.io/fallsystem.

 **To run on your own:** All files pertaining to the system itself can be located in the fallsystem folder.
 Simply include the js file(s) on an html page.
-Two.js is required.
+Two.js should also be present.
 - fallsystem.js
 - snow.js
 - rain.js